 The research that has been done so far on this subject has given very conflicting results.
 In some studies, it was found to be effective, while others demonstrated no effect.
 One study, for example, consisting of 13 trials and 1616 participants and observed that those who consumed cranberry juice and pills had less UTI’s, whereas this other study observed no significant change.
 And there are many more examples of evidence both for and against the treatment.

 So, what should you do?
-Should you use cranberry juice as a measure to prevent UTI?
-Or should you just drop using it any further?
+Should you use cranberry juice to help prevent a urinary tract infection?

-Urinary tract infection or UTI is the infection of your kidneys, ureters, bladder and/or urethra, i.e. the urinary system.
+A urinary tract infection is an infection of the urinary system, which could include the kidneys, ureters, bladder, and/or urethra.
 The infection usually begins from the urethra and moves in the upward direction towards the kidneys.
 Mostly commonly UTI is caused by an organism called E.Coli, which has a special part called fimbriae that helps them easily attach to the urinary system, and establish an infection.

 Cranberry is a native North American shrub that was the preferred fruit for the management of UTI by the Native Americans back when antibiotics did not exist.
 With research, it was found that proanthocyanidin (PAC), a component of cranberry, prevents the adherence of E.coli and other bacteria on the urinary tract.
 Without adherence, bacteria cannot cause infection.

 There are some studies that do show cranberry to be effective, but with so much inconsistency in the results of many other studies, cranberry juice can only be considered as a supplement and not as a replacement of traditional medical management for UTI.

 Cranberry Pills vs Cranberry Juice.
 Which is the Better Option?